profsmith89/ctps/_sources/chap02.md

 Notice that we've pulled the processing that every state does (i.e., reading a line of characters from the input file) out of each state's work.
 We could have duplicated that code in each state, but that was unnecessary when we had already done it.
 We will talk more, in the next chapter, about the benefits of collecting commonly executed code together in one place.

+## This or that

-**This or that.** You'll also notice a new syntactic structure for the Python if-statement at the end of the code block.
+You'll also notice a new syntactic structure for the Python if-statement at the end of the code block.
 Earlier in the block, we used an if-statement to check for our infinite while-loop's exit condition, and we either hit this condition or continued on with the loop's work.
 We were checking for something exceptional, and the if-block and its controlling condition was all the structure we needed.

 With `looking_for_open_quote`, we need to decide which of two pieces of work we want to do, and we must do the work in one of these two states before continuing on.
 While we could write an if-statement to check one of the conditions and then follow it with another if-statement checking the other condition, Python provides a form of the if-statement that eliminates this unnecessary second check.
 In this form, the second if-statement becomes a simple `else`.